aman-20232703/networking-cisco-packet-tracer-/README.md

 ### 1. Physical Layer
 The Physical Layer is the first and lowest layer of the OSI model.
 It is responsible for the actual physical connection between devices, including the transmission and reception of raw bits over a physical medium (like cables, radio waves, or fiber optics)
 #### Main Purposes:
 <b>1.
-Bit Transmission </b>
-Converts data into electrical, optical, or radio signals and transmits those raw bits over the physical medium.
+Bit Transmission </b>Converts data into electrical, optical, or radio signals and transmits those raw bits over the physical medium.

 <b>2.
-Defines Physical Characteristics </b>
-o Specifies cables, connectors, voltage levels, signal timing, and data rates.
+Defines Physical Characteristics </b>o Specifies cables, connectors, voltage levels, signal timing, and data rates.

 <b>3.
-Transmission Medium </b>
-o Supports various media like copper wires, fiber optics, wireless signals, etc.
+Transmission Medium </b>o Supports various media like copper wires, fiber optics, wireless signals, etc.

 <b>4.
-Topology and Network Design </b>
-o Supports physical layout like bus, star, ring topologies.
+Topology and Network Design </b>o Supports physical layout like bus, star, ring topologies.

 <b>5.
-Synchronization of Bits </b>
-o Ensures sender and receiver are synchronized to properly interpret bits.
+Synchronization of Bits </b>o Ensures sender and receiver are synchronized to properly interpret bits.

 #### Ethernet at the Physical Layer (Layer 1)
 • The Physical Layer is responsible for transmitting raw bits (0s and 1s) over the physical medium (like cables or fiber).

 • Ethernet defines the physical standards for cables, connectors, voltage levels, and signaling methods.
 ### 2. Data Link Layer
 The Data Link Layer is the second layer of the OSI model.
 It is responsible for node to node delivery of data or we can say that hope to hope delivery of data .
 This means it ensures data is reliably transferred between two directly connected devices (or nodes) on the same network segment.
 #### Main Purposes:
 <b>1.
-Framing </b>
-o Divides the stream of bits into manageable units called frames.
+Framing </b>o Divides the stream of bits into manageable units called frames.

 <b>2.
-Error Detection & Correction </b>
-o Detects errors that may occur in the Physical Layer and may request retransmission.
+Error Detection & Correction </b>o Detects errors that may occur in the Physical Layer and may request retransmission.

 <b>3.
-Flow Control </b>
-o Manages the rate of data transmission between sender and receiver to avoid congestion.
+Flow Control </b>o Manages the rate of data transmission between sender and receiver to avoid congestion.

 <b>4.
-MAC Addressing </b>
-o Uses MAC (Media Access Control) addresses to identify devices on a local network.
+MAC Addressing </b>o Uses MAC (Media Access Control) addresses to identify devices on a local network.

 <b>5.
-Media Access Control (MAC) </b>
-o Determines how devices share the communication channel (important in shared networks like Ethernet).
+Media Access Control (MAC) </b>o Determines how devices share the communication channel (important in shared networks like Ethernet).

 #### What is Framing?
 Framing is the process of dividing raw data bits from the network layer into manageable units called frames before transmission over the physical medium.
 ##### There are two types of framing:
 <b>1.
-Fixed-size:<b> The frame is of fixed size and there is no need to provide boundaries to the frame, the length of the frame itself acts as a delimiter.
+Fixed-size:</b> The frame is of fixed size and there is no need to provide boundaries to the frame, the length of the frame itself acts as a delimiter.

-2. Variable size: In this, there is a need to define the end of the frame as well as the beginning of the next frame to distinguish.
+<b>2.
+Variable size:</b> Inthis, there is a need to define the end of the frame as well as the beginning of the next frame to distinguish.
 1. Character/Byte Stuffing: Used when frames consist of characters 2 .
 Bit stuffing: Bit stuffing is a technique used to prevent data from being interpreted as control characters by inserting extra bits into the data stream.
 ##### Simple Example: